 - demonstrate active involvement in the industry

 CPSA scheme fees cover the cost of the scheme and evaluation of experience and accredited membership for one year after passing the examination.
-Subsequently the accredited status on the CPSA website can be maintained by paying an annual fee.
+Subsequently the accredited status on the CPSA website can be maintained by submitting an audit every 3 years for evaluation

 To successfully achieve the CPSA designation (and the benefits that accrue), candidates must do all of the following: